microsoft/service-fabric-observer/Documentation/Observers.md

 | **warningOpenFileHandles** | Minimum number of open file handles in use by app process that will generate a Fabric Warning. |
 | **Output**| Log text(Error/Warning), Service Fabric Application Health Report, ETW (EventSource), Telemetry (AppInsights/LogAnalytics) |

 AppObserver also optionally outputs CSV files for each app containing all resource usage data across iterations for use in analysis.
 Included are Average and Peak measurements.
-You can turn this on/off in Settings.xml, where there are comments explaining the feature further.
+You can turn this on/off in ApplicationManifest.xml.
+See Settings.xml where there are comments explaining the feature further.

 AppObserver error/warning thresholds are user-supplied-only and bound to specific service instances (processes) as dictated by the user, as explained above.
 Like FabricSystemObserver, all data is stored in in-memory data structures for the lifetime of the run (for example, 60 seconds at 5 second intervals).
 Like all observers, the last thing this observer does is call its *ReportAsync*, which will then determine the health state based on accumulated data across resources, send a Warning if necessary (clear an existing warning if necessary), then clean out the in-memory data structures to limit impact on the system over time.
 So, each iteration of this observer accumulates *temporary* data for use in health determination.

-This observer also monitors the FabricObserver service itself across CPU/Mem/Disk.
+This observer also monitors the FabricObserver service itself across CPU/Mem/FileHandles/Ports.

 ## CertificateObserver
 Monitors the expiration date of the cluster certificate and any other certificates provided by the user.